 The cDNA procedure relies on oligo(dT) priming The aRNA has a poly(U) tract near the 5' end but lacks a poly(A) tract at its 3' end.
 Thus any reverse transcription procedures that rely on oligo(dT) primers will not effectively convert aRNA to cDNA.
 Try using gene specific or random primers.
-The filter in the aRNA Filter Cartridge was not completely dried after the If the aRNA contains ethanol carried over from the Wash Buffer, it can inhibit reverse transcription.
-Make sure that the filter is completely dry at step II.G.5.c on page 20 just before eluting the aRNA. wash steps To remove ethanol from an aRNA sample, ethanol precipitate it follow- ing the instructions in step II.G.8 on page 21, Be sure to include the double spin described in step 8.e to remove the last traces of ethanol before air drying the aRNA pellet.
+The filter in the aRNA Filter Cartridge was not completely dried after the wash steps If the aRNA contains ethanol carried over from the Wash Buffer, it can inhibit reverse transcription.
+Make sure that the filter is completely dry at step $\coprod$ .G.5.c on page 20 just before eluting the aRNA.
 Absorbance readings are inaccurate Confirm that your spectrophotometer is accurate by measuring the absorbance of an RNA or DNA sample of known concentration.
-Alternatively, assess the quantity of aRNA by a different method such as fractionating on an agarose gel adjacent to an RNA sample whose concentration is known and comparing the ethidium bromide staining or using a sensitive RNA dye such as RiboGreen.
+Alter- natively, assess the quantity of aRNA by a different method such as frac- tionating on an agarose gel adjacent to an RNA sample whose concentration is known and comparing the ethidium bromide staining or using a sensitive RNA dye such as RiboGreen.
+E. Troubleshooting Dye Coupling